curtburk/Robotic-medical-AI-assistant/README.md

 1. Power on the ZGX Nano and Reachy Mini
 2. Open a terminal on the ZGX Nano (or SSH in)
-3. Change working directory to '/home/curtburk/Desktop/consent-agent/scripts'
-4. Run `./start_services.sh` and wait for `✅ DEMO READY`
+3. Run `./start_services.sh` and wait for `✅ DEMO READY`
-   4a.
-Note on step 5 of the startup checklist you will need to enter the Pollen Robotics ssh password ('root')
-5. Open the dashboard link in a browser on your laptop
+4. Open the dashboard link in a browser on your laptop
-6. Verify the dashboard shows **System Online** with green checkmarks
+5. Verify the dashboard shows **System Online** with green checkmarks

 ### Talking Points